nayab9/imagemaster/README.md

 ###Current available image processing techniques:

--blur : this will use a symmetrical 1/9 kernel to blur the image specified.
+**-blur**: this will use a symmetrical 1/9 kernel to blur the image specified.

--sharpen : this will use a -1/8th kernel with center element 2, to sharpen the image specified
+**-sharpen**: this will use a -1/8th kernel with center element 2, to sharpen the image specified

--threshold: this will use a low value of 0 and high value of 255, and adjust each pixel according to a specified threshold
+**-threshold**: this will use a low value of 0 and high value of 255, and adjust each pixel according to a specified threshold

-**BONUS:** the -color switch will allow the user to keep color instead of defaulting to black and white.
+_Bonus_: the -color switch will allow the user to keep color instead of defaulting to black and white.

--removenoise: this will attempt to remove salt and papper noise from an image
+**-removenoise**: this will attempt to remove salt and papper noise from an image

-**BONUS:** the -noisemaker switch will randomly add salt and pepper noise to an image
+_BONUS_: the -noisemaker switch will randomly add salt and pepper noise to an image

 ###Coming soon..